api-platform/docs/core/data-providers.md

 ## Inject Serializer in a ItemDataProvider

-In some case, you may need to inject the Serializer in your DataProvider.
-For CollectionDataProvider, you can inject it easily without risk, but for ItemDataProvider you will experience a CircularReferenceException.
+In some cases, you may need to inject the Serializer in your DataProvider.
+There are no issues with the CollectionDataProvider, but when injecting it in the ItemDataProvider it will throw a CircularReferenceException.

-That's why we implemented the SerializerAwareDataProviderInterface to help you inject the Serializer dependency:
+For this reason, we implemented the SerializerAwareDataProviderInterface:

 ```php
 <?php